topcoder-platform/lookups-api/README.md

 ## Notes

-- swagger is at `docs/swagger.yaml`, you may check it using `http://editor.swagger.io/`
+- swagger is updated, adding health check API and some other fixes, you may check it using `http://editor.swagger.io/`
+- Postman tests are also updated to suit latest code
 - all JWT tokens provided in Postman environment file and tests are created in `https://jwt.io` with secret `mysecret`